Pied-piping

 In linguistics, pied-piping is a phenomenon of syntax whereby a given focused expression brings along an encompassing phrase with it when it is moved.

 The term was introduced by John Robert Ross in 1967.
-It references the legend of the Pied Piper of Hamelin, where a piper lured rats and children away from their town.
+It references the legend of the Pied Piper of Hamelin, where a piper lures rats and children away from their town.
 In syntactic pied-piping, a focused expression (such as an interrogative word) pulls its host phrase with it when it moves to its new position in the sentence.
-Metaphorically, the focused expression is the piper and the host phrase is the material being pied-piped.
+Metaphorically, the focused expression is the piper, and the host phrase is the material being pied-piped.

-Pied-piping is an aspect of syntactic discontinuities, having to do with constituents that can and cannot be discontinuous.
-While pied-piping is most visible in cases of wh-fronting of information questions and relative clauses, it is not limited to wh-fronting.
+Pied-piping is an aspect of syntactic discontinuities and has to do with constituents that can or cannot be discontinuous.
+Pied-piping is most visible in cases of wh-fronting of information questions and relative clauses, but it is not limited to wh-fronting.
 It can also occur with almost any type of discontinuity, including extraposition, scrambling, and topicalization.
 Most, if not all, languages that allow discontinuities employ pied-piping to some extent.
-However, there are significant differences across languages in this area, with some languages employing pied-piping much more than others.
+However, there are significant differences across languages in this area, with some languages using pied-piping much more than others.